cesanta/mjson/README.md

 # Expose ANY microcontroller to the Internet

-The main purpose of this library is to make it possible for ANY microcontroller expose its own set of functions as simple cloud RESTful endpoints.
+The main purpose of this library is to make it possible for ANY microcontroller expose its own set of functions as simple RPC endpoints available via UART/SPI/I2C.
+The bridge MCU can expose target MCU as a set of REST endpoints.
 ```
 ┌──────────────┐          ┌─────────────┐          ┌──────────────┐
 │ target MCU   │   UART   │ bridge MCU  │    WSS   │     dash.    │